MorishT/MorishT/_pages/about.md

 A machine learning (mainly NLP) researcher at the Hitachi central laboratory.

-I'm developing NLP technologies to help people make better decisions.
+I'm developing NLP technologies (and sometimes multimodal technologies that also incorporate speech/image) to help people make better decisions.
-This also often requires multimodal (text + image/speech) technologies, which I am interested in.

 I'm also interested in generic machine learning technologies such as reinforcement learning and ensemble learning.